-The government effectively enforced laws on unionization, and the government generally respected the freedom of association.
+The government effectively enforced laws on unionization, and the government generally respected freedom of association.
 Penalties were sufficient to deter violations.
-The Public Service Association functioned as a union for all government workers, who constituted approximately 25 percent of the estimated 25,000 workers in the formal economy.
+The Public Service Association functioned as a union for all government workers.
 Unions generally conducted their activities free from government interference.

 Workers exercised the right to organize and bargain collectively.
 The Public Service Association engaged in collective bargaining on behalf of government workers, including on wages.
 Arbitration and mediation procedures were in place to resolve labor disputes, although such disputes rarely arose.
+The government has the right to dissolve unions without going to court, a provision of the law criticized by the International Labor Organization (ILO).